Ship 'partially refloated,' but still stuck in Suez Canal

 Although the vessel is vulnerable to damage in its current position, the vessel's owner dismissed concerns on Monday, saying that the ship's engine was functional and it would head north when freed.
 It wasn't decided whether the Panama-flagged, Japanese-owned ship, hauling goods from Asia to Europe, would continue to its original destination of Rotterdam or if it will need to enter another port for repairs, the Shoei official said.

 Ship operators did not offer a timeline for the reopening of the crucial canal, which carries over 10% of global trade, including 7% of the world's oil.
 Over 19,000 ships passed through last year, according to canal authorities.
 Millions of barrels of oil and liquified natural gas flow through the artery from the Persian Gulf to Europe and North America.
-Goods made in China — furniture, clothes, supermarket basics — bound for Europe also must go through the canal, or else take a circuitous 5,000 kilometre (3,100 mile) detour around Africa.
+Goods made in China — furniture, clothes, supermarket basics — bound for Europe also must go through the canal, or else take the detour around Africa.

 The unprecedented shutdown has threatened to disrupt oil and gas shipments to Europe from the Middle East and raised fears of extended delays, good shortages and rising costs for consumers.